 }

-Finally, in this example, we send a number between 1 and 9 through the serial monitor, and the Arduino board makes the integrated LED blink the indicated number of times.
-The code is similar to the previous one, but it should be noted that since the data is sent as ASCII characters, we must subtract the value ‘0’ from the received data to recover the sent numeric value.
+Finally, in this example we send a number from 1 to 9 through the serial monitor, and the Arduino board makes the integrated LED blink the indicated number of times.
+The code is similar to the previous one, but it is noted that since the data is sent as ASCII characters, we must subtract the value ‘0’ from the received data to recover the sent numeric value.

 int option;